-Specifically, the inanimacy-based tool can be used to test late PBTs' hypothesis that possessed PNAs are (at least sometimes) exempt.
-Given that, as we saw, inanimates are non-perspectival and thus ineligible for exemption, this hypothesis predicts that inanimate possessed PNAs should never be acceptable.
-But the contrast between (34) and (35) shows that this prediction is not borne out: only inanimate possessed PNAs that are bound across the possessor are unacceptable.
-This is true even in concrete nominals ((34)b vs. (35)b), contrary to the most conservative prediction of Reuland (2011).
+are predicted to be licensed only if logophoric.
+Given that, as we saw, inanimates are non-perspectival and thus ineligible for exemption, this hypothesis would entail that inanimate possessed PNAs should never be acceptable (at least with non-eventive nouns).
+But the contrast between (35) and (36) shows that this prediction is not borne out: only inanimate possessed PNAs that are bound across the possessor are unacceptable.22 This is true even in concrete nominals ((35)b vs. (36)b), contrary to the most conservative hypothesis of Reuland (2011), under which only concrete nouns are treated as non-eventive.

-- (34) a.
+- (35) a.
 [The castle]i looks very different from Mary's replica of itself_i. - b.
-[The castle]i collapsed on Mary's replica of itself_i. - (35) a.
-Mary was impressed by [the castle]i's replica of itselfi. - b.
-Mary polishes [the castle]i's replica of itself_i.
+[The castle]; collapsed on Mary's replica of itself;. - (36) a.
+Mary was impressed by [the castle]i's replica of itself_i. - b.
+Mary polishes [the castle]i's replica of itselfi.